Ivan-Zennaro/dots_and_boxes/README.md

   ### Enjoy the game!

 ## Cli version
-Once started, the command "?" prints the help and rules text.

 You can insert which game mode you want to start from the main menu.

 The following is the representation of the board in the Command Line version.